racket/rhombus/0002-lang-process.md

 # Drawbacks
 [drawbacks]: #drawbacks

-It will take time to determine the process by which those critieral will be selected.
+It will take time to determine the process by which criteria for evaluation will be selected.
 A governance model and tracking/determination of what official status an RFC can attain will have to be implemented.

-It will take time to develop the set of objective criteria for evaluating new languages for inclusion in the core.
+It will take time to develop and implement the set of objective criteria for evaluating new languages for inclusion in the core.

 # Rationale and alternatives